penx/govuk-frontend-react/README.md

 | text | children (where appropriate) |
 | html | children (where appropriate) |
 | describedBy | aria-describedby |

+This conversion can be seen in more detail in `tests/render.js` (though this file needs cleaning up at time of writing).

 ## Create React App support